 A thorough, systematic scientific methodology helps us make sure we don’t miss anything in our concrete failure analysis.
 It’s helpful to start with the big picture, then move progressively to smaller and smaller details.
-Once we think we have all the details, we put them back together to see whether they make a complete, coherent, non-contradictory whole.
-If we see any gaps or contradictions, we investigate further until they are resolved.
+Once we have all the details, we put them together to see whether they make a coherent, non-contradictory whole.
+If we see any gaps or apparent contradictions, we investigate further until they are resolved.

 A key question is why we need a concrete failure analysis in the first place.
 Observations from the client such as what they noticed when can help guide the investigation.

 Before going to the site, the investigator needs to get as much background information as possible.
 Most of this information will be in the form of documents: project plans and specifications, meeting minutes, correspondence, change orders, concrete batch tickets, field notes, test data.

 Additional background information may include weather data from a website such as Weather Underground.
 Weather conditions before, during, and immediately after concrete placement, along with any soil data, help define the environment.
 Sanborn maps can provide information about potential environmental contamination from previous uses of the site and the surrounding area.